 Step 2: Verify the information in your credit report.
 Check your name, addresses, public records, and inquiries.
-Check each trade line to make sure the information creditors are reporting are accurate such as date credit was established, the current balance, credit limit, and payment history.
+Check each tradeline to make sure the information creditors report is accurate.
+Such as date the credit was established, the current balance, credit limit, and payment history.

 Step 3: Initiate the dispute online.
 After reviewing your credit report, you can begin the dispute process online.
 Provide any necessary information or documentation relating to your dispute.